| |

 |

 Thomas Girtin (1775-1802) : A water colourist and friend of Turner, Girtin visited Malhamdale about 1800 shortly before his untimely death aged only 27.
 He painted "Kirkby Malham Church" from the bridge, a watercolour which was sold by Sotheby's in 1974.
-The whereabouts of the original are unknown but there is a copy, but not by Girtin, in Blackburn Art Gallery.
-The British Museum is the home to his rendering of "Gordale Scar" and a watercolour titled "Kirkby Priory" the location of which has so far evaded identification, as it doesn't appear to be anything to do with Malham Priory.
-His sketchbook version of the scene in the Whitworth Gallery, Manchester is inscribed "near Malham, Kirkby"and it is thought it may have stood on the site of the Kirkby Malham Church Hall. |
+The whereabouts of the original are unknown but there is a copy, though not by Girtin, in Blackburn Art Gallery.
+The British Museum is the home to his rendering of "Gordale Scar" and also a watercolour titled "Kirkby Priory" the location of which has so far evaded identification.

 ©Image courtesy of Sotheby's London